LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a

 We also conduct regular inspections of our existing suppliers.

 LIXIL employs the process outlined below to designate important suppliers, which will be prioritized when sharing procurement policies, conducting surveys, and checking progress toward improvement.

-Based on transaction value, 75% of LIXIL suppliers are located in Japan, followed by China, Germany, and Thailand.
-For major suppliers in Japan, we hold annual meetings to explain responsible procurement principles and request cooperation with Green Procurement Activities and surveys.
+Based on transaction value, 71% of LIXIL suppliers are located in Japan, followed by China, Germany, and Thailand.
+For major suppliers in Japan, we hold annual meetings to explain responsible procurement principles and request cooperation with surveys.

 LIXIL identifies supply chain risks by conducting a responsible procurement survey and checking subsequent progress.
 Survey results form part of the basis for selecting suppliers or determining whether to continue business with an existing partner.